Xnot/mangadex-mass-uploader/README.md

 4. `poetry install` in the repo folder.
 5. `poetry run python main.py` in the `mangadex_mass_uploader` sub-folder.
 ###  Mac OS
-1. Follow the linux instructions and pray for the best.
+1. Follow the linux instructions, use `poetry install --with mac` instead, and pray for the best.

 ## Usage
 ### Creating an API client